thiagofigueiro/nexus3-cli/docs/api/examples.rst

 Examples
 --------

+Here are some basic operations to get you started.
+The CLI implementation in ``src/nexuscli/cli.py`` is another good source of examples.

-For all examples, you will need to instantiate a client:
+In all examples below you will need to instantiate a client:

 >>> import nexuscli
 >>> nexus_client = nexuscli.nexus_client.NexusClient()